RdotSilva/TypeScript-Data-Sorting-Algorithm/README.md

 # TypeScript Data Sorting Algorithm

-Sorting algorithm built using TypeScript that can be used to sort different types of Data Structures
+Abstract Sorting class built using TypeScript.
+The Sorter uses a Bubble Sort algorithm that can be used to sort many different types of data structures.

 ## Installation